 Gross profit.
 Gross profit as a percentage of revenue, or gross margin, has been and will continue to be affected by a variety of factors, including the average sales price of our products, any excess inventory write-offs, manufacturing costs, the mix of products sold and the mix of revenue between products and services.
-We believe our overall gross margin for the near term may be relatively flat compared to that achieved in the first six months of fiscal 2009 as we do not anticipate in the near term any significant change in the factors influencing gross margin.
+We believe our overall gross margin for the near term may be relatively flat or decrease modestly compared to that achieved in the first six months of fiscal 2009.
+We believe that product revenue in the first half of fiscal 2009 was negatively impacted by adverse global economic conditions.